sifaka-ai/sifaka/IMPROVEMENT_PLAN.md

    - Define testing approach for each component type
    - Establish test coverage goals
    - Create templates for unit, integration, and end-to-end tests
+   - DO NOT SUPPORT backward compatibility!!!!!!!!!

 2. **Implement Basic Tests**
    - Add unit tests for core components
    - Develop integration tests for component interactions
    - Create end-to-end tests for common workflows
+   - DO NOT SUPPORT backward compatibility!!!!!!!!!

 3. **Set Up CI/CD Pipeline**
    - Configure automated testing in CI/CD
    - Implement code coverage reporting
    - Add linting and static analysis
+   - DO NOT SUPPORT backward compatibility!!!!!!!!!

 **Success Metrics**:
 - Test coverage increased to at least 60%